leancodepl/corelibrary/docs/guides/basic/writing_commands.md

 Here `EFRepository` is a class from the CoreLibrary containing default implementations for `Add`, `Delete` and `Update` methods which can be used to alter the contents of the database.
 Usually `FindAsync` method can be implemented as a simple retrieval of an entity based on Id but more complicated operations can also be done in the method if they are needed.
 Usually we don't wan to use `FindAsync` method of the corresponding `DbSet` to avoid concurrency errors resulting from entities being cached by the `DbSet`.

-> **Warning :warning:**
+!!! warning
-> If an implemented command does not work, make sure that all referenced types are properly registered in the dependency injection container.
+    If an implemented command does not work, make sure that all referenced types are properly registered in the dependency injection container.

 ## More complex commands